 Charity book collection – get involved

 Of course, kids grow up fast and some books, however cherished, get grown out of.
 What to do with all these stories in need of a good home?
-With Christmas looming in the not-too-distant future, we’ve partnered with The London Children’s Book Project to give your old favourites second life with someone special.
+We partnered with The London Children’s Book Project to give your old favourites second life with someone special.

 The London Children's Book Project takes donations of new and gently used books that your children may have grown out of and sends them on new adventures with children that have very few books of their own.